 The financial year of the Investment Fund ends on 30 September of each year.
 The annual reports are published as at 30 September, and half-yearly reports on 31 March.

-For the investment fund described in this sales prospectus, profits are not distributed, but rather reinvested in the Investment Fund (accumulating).
+For the UniNordamerika unit class, income is not distributed, but rather reinvested in the Investment Fund (accumulating).